zlskidmore/zlskidmore.github.io/_posts/2025-10-24-rosetta_stone_of_data_munging_r.md

 library(nycflights13) # data to manipulate
 ```
 ### Data Structure
-Before diving in, I think it is usefull to get a basic idea of what the data we will be working with looks like.
-We will primarily be workign with the flights data object, it should be available if you've run the `library(nycflights13)` function call above.
-This object is currently in a tibble, which is a native format of the `tidyverse`, we'll get to that in the next section, but for now it is worth knowing that all of these basic functions we'll be using, `nrow()`, `ncol()`, `summary()`, etc. are basic, almost universal methods and will function regardless of the data object type, at least for what we are discussing today.
+Before diving in, it’s helpful to get a basic sense of the data we’ll be working with.
+Our primary dataset will be `flights`, which becomes available after loading `nycflights13` via `library(nycflights13)`.
+By default, `flights` is a tibble, a data structure introduced by the `tidyverse`.
+We’ll explore that more in the next section.

+For now, what matters is that common base-R functions such as `nrow()`, `ncol()`, `dim()`, `summary()`, and `str()` work consistently across `data frames`, `tibbles`, and `data.table` objects—at least for the level of inspection we’ll be doing here.
+So, don’t worry if you’re not familiar with tibbles yet; these initial exploratory tools behave almost universally.
 <hr>
 To begin we will look at the following:
 - `nrow()` will give is the number of rows